utkuozdemir/pv-migrate/USAGE.md

   -H, --dest-host-override string      the override for the rsync host destination when it is run over SSH, in cases when you need to target a different destination IP on rsync for some reason.
 By default, it is determined by used strategy and differs across strategies.
 Has no effect for mnt2 and local strategies
-  -K, --dest-kubeconfig string         path of the kubeconfig file of the destination PVC -N, --dest-namespace string          namespace of the destination PVC -P, --dest-path string               the filesystem path to migrate in the the destination PVC (default "/")
+  -K, --dest-kubeconfig string         path of the kubeconfig file of the destination PVC -N, --dest-namespace string          namespace of the destination PVC -P, --dest-path string               the filesystem path to migrate in the destination PVC (default "/")
       --helm-set strings               set additional Helm values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --helm-set-file strings          set additional Helm values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
       --helm-set-string strings        set additional Helm STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)